carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

+Each output in the `outputs` field needs its own name.
+In this example the output is called `qc_html`.
-For our output, we need to declare the type of output and what parameter has the output value.
-The output of the `fastqc` step is a file, so we define `qc_html` type as `File`.
+Inside `qc_html` the type of output is defined.
+The output of the `fastqc` step is a file, so the `qc_html` type is `File`.
-The `outputSource` field refers to where the output is located, in our example it came from the step `fastqc` and it is called `html_file`.
+The `outputSource` field refers to where the output is located, in this example it came from the step `fastqc` and it is called `html_file`.

-To be able to run this workflow, we need to provide a file with the inputs.
+To be able to run this workflow, a file with the inputs needs to be provided.
 This file is similar to the `hello_world.yml` file in the previous section.
-We will call our input file `workflow_input.yml`
+The input file is called `workflow_input.yml`

 __workflow_input.yml__
 ~~~